 - Structures and culture: challenging organisational and societal barriers to entry for underrepresented groups into the nuclear sector. - Employee perceptions on managing diversity in the workplace. - Understanding senior leaders influence on setting tone and culture and the impact on diversity and inclusion. - Bias?
-Is it really unconscious and how it might be impacting recruitment decisions and how it might be mitigated. - Engaging the disenfranchised majority to see the benefits of diversity and inclusion.
+Is it really unconscious and how it might be impacting recruitment decisions?
+How might it be mitigated? - Engaging the disenfranchised majority to see the benefits of diversity and inclusion.

-F) Open Criteria
+G) Open Criteria

 This category will be left open for civil nuclear decommissioning related proposals that might be of interest to the NDA and are not encompassed by the above themes.
 This would also cover research supporting the NDA's mission in effluent treatment and management and alpha-decommissioning of contaminated plant and wastes.
-When constructing proposals for the open theme, respondents should ensure their idea aligns with the NDA mission (see NDA Strategy 2021 (publishing.service.gov.uk)) and demonstrate this in their proposals.
+When constructing proposals for the open theme, respondents should ensure their idea aligns with the NDA mission (see NDA Strategy 2021) and demonstrate this in their proposals.